timescale/promscale_extension/migration/README.md

 Step 4. must be applied in situations in which Step 3. cannot be applied.

+Step 5. provides additional security in procedures which perform transaction control.
+Note: This approach is not possible in functions, and not necessary for procedures which do not perform transaction control, which is why we do not use it for them.

-Step 5. is necessary, as by default functions are executable by `PUBLIC`, which is undesirable for `SECURITY DEFINER`.
+Step 6. is necessary, as by default functions are executable by `PUBLIC`, which is undesirable for `SECURITY DEFINER`.

 [1]: https://www.postgresql.org/docs/current/extend-extensions.html#EXTEND-EXTENSIONS-SECURITY